shukangzhang/3D-Druck/openscad_spiral_model/README.md

 Optional parameter that gives additional rotation to the current ring with the value in degree.

 ### linear_extrude
 The linear_extrude command contains the other two interesting parameter, `height` and `twist`.
+This command extrudes the 2D structure created before and twists it to give it a helix like shape.

 #### height
 Gives the height of the completed 3D structure.